gravitl/netmaker-docs/pro/pro-setup.rst

 Get a License
 =================================

 Visit `<https://app.netmaker.io>`_ to set up a self-hosted instance on the Netmaker SAAS platform.
 When you first visit the site, you should be prompted to create an account.
-After you make one, you will be automatically directed to the switch tenant dashboard.
+After you make one, you will be automatically directed to the tenant creation modal.
+For first time users, Netmaker offers a free 14-day trial of the Professional plan, of either a SaaS tenant or an On-Prem tenant.

 .. image:: images/pro-aftersignup.jpg
    :width: 80%